Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 If your numbers differ, perhaps you forgot to use the fdisk

-options that turn off DOS-compatibility mode and switch to using sectors instead of cylinders.
-Delete and start over.
+options that turn off DOS-compatibility mode and switch to using

-filesystem on the primary partition of the new hard disk.
-Then, in single user mode, you will migrate the contents of the/home
+ext4filesystem on the primary partition of the new hard disk.
+Then, in single user mode, you will migrate the contents of the/homedirectory to that new filesystem.
+You will configure the/etc/fstabso that the new filesystem will be automatically mounted on/home, with the option for giving the users disk space quotas.

-package.
+lsof package.
 RTFM to see what it does.Take a snapshot of your CentOS VM.

-to check the type of the device special file somedevice
+Run the command file -s /dev/somedevice to check the type of the device special file

-that corresponds to your new primary partition on your new disk.
-Because it has nothing on it, you should see nothing but unknown data
+your new disk.
+Because it has nothing on it, you should see nothing

-filesystem on the only primary partition on the new disk.
+/dev/sdb1: dataCreate an ext4 filesystem on the only primary partition on the new disk.

-Again check the type of the device that corresponds to your new primary partition on your new disk.
-It should show an ext4
+Again check the type of the device that corresponds to your new

 filesystem: